 To avoid penalties, file them with Form 1040, the IRS term for the individual tax return, by April 15.
 Alternatively, you can file an extension to push the deadline back to October 15, but that won’t give you any extra time to pay the taxes you owe.

 In practice, it’s often worth hiring a CPA to handle the filing process for you, especially as your business becomes more profitable and sophisticated.
-They can also help you avoid PayPal taxes without breaking the rules, and their fees are tax-deductible.
+They can also help you avoid PayPal taxes without breaking the rules, and their fees are likely tax-deductible.

 PayPal is a great way to collect payment for your products or services, but it’s usually not enough to keep your business finances organized.
 For a complete bookkeeping system, you also need a business bank account.